ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 #### Resize your LoadBalancer

-There is no proper way to hot "resize" your loadbalancer yet (work in progress).
+There is no proper way to "hot-resize" your loadbalancer yet (work in progress).
 The best alternative to change the flavor of your load balancer is to recreate a new Kubernetes Service that will use the same public IP as an existing one.
 You can find the complete HowTo and examples on our public Github repository: <https://github.com/ovh/public-cloud-examples>

 - First, make sure that the existing service is using the `loadbalancer.openstack.org/keep-floatingip` annotation.
 If it's not using it, the public Floating IP will be released (it can be added after the service creation).